-The ACCC recommends that winemakers review their standard form contracts and remove any unfair contract terms.
+8. The ACCC recommends that winemakers review their standard form contracts and remove any unfair contract terms.

-The ACCC has identified a number of potential unfair contract terms in supply agreements and may take enforcement action against winemakers who retain unfair terms in standard form contracts to which the unfair contract term protection applies.
+The ACCC has identified a number of potential unfair contract terms in supply agreements and may take enforcement action against winemakers who retain unfair terms in standard form contracts.

-A careful review of contract terms by winemakers is likely to reduce the number of unfair contract terms in supply agreements.
+A careful review of contract terms by winemakers is likely to result in greater compliance with the unfair contract terms laws.